OpenStackOnRaPi/ostackinstall/README.md

       dhcp6: false

 # Bridge brmux - intermediary
-# logically, this is a switch belongiing to in the infrastructure of the data centre provider network (physical)
+# logically, this is a switch belonging to in the infrastructure of the
+# data centre provider network (physical)

   bridges:
     brmux: